drsehid/web-scraping-real-state-website/README.md

 - Selenium: A tool to automate the browser actions required to scrape the website.
 - BeautifulSoup: A Python library to parse HTML and XML pages.
 - webdriver_manager: A library that helps to manage the downloading and installation of the web drivers required by Selenium.
+- re: A library used for pattern matching.

 **Functionalities**
 - Installing the appropriate version of ChromeDriver by using the ChromeDriverManager class from the `webdriver_manager` package.